efezus/sierra_connector/README.md

 ## Components
 - airvantage/authorization/getRequestTokenUrl: This script implements steps 1 and 2 of the Airvantage OAuth Authorization Code Flow Process.
 It allows another type of aithorization by request an access token using the Resource Owner Flow Process (getAccessTokenFromCredentials()).
 - airvantage/authorization/getAccessToken: This script implements step 3 of the Airvantage OAuth Authorization Code Flow Process.
-- airvantage/system.js: Is a library that integrates the some basic API calls to the Airvantage System.
+- airvantage/system.js: Is a library that integrates some basic API calls to the Airvantage System.
 - airvantage/test/test.js: Is a sample test API that reads the latest 10 history messages representing the (blackInkPrinted and colorInkPrinted) level sent from the "AV Phone Demo" mobile application.
 Make sure to install the application on your mobile phone and set your account details in the config.js file.
 - airvantage/test/testCharts.js: Is a line chart representation of the response returned from the airvantage/test/test.js API.